italojs/CarND-Vehicle-Detection-and-Tracking-italo/README.md

 </p>

-### Defining a function to return Spatial Binning of Color features and visualizing the results
+### Spatial Binning of Color features and visualizing the results

 The **`bin_spatial`** function takes in an image, a color space, and a new image size and returns a feature vector.
 Useful for extracting color features from low resolution images.
 Below is an example of spatially binned color features extracted from an image before and after resizing.